Appraisal errors are a headache: They can slow down the mortgage lending process and delay final loan approval for customers.

 “If it's a case where the market is very busy, the appraisers are busy.
 When the appraiser has just submitted this appraisal to you and you review it and you have questions, it is important to get it back to them while it's still fresh,” Nesbitt says.

 Some markets are even reporting appraiser shortages (which can extend closing times), so if an appraiser has to revisit the property, scheduling this extra visit can immensely delay the process.
-Not verifying information upfront can have real consequences.
+Not verifying information upfront can have real consequences for families who are in the process of moving, so it’s important for lenders to meet appraisers to minimize any delays for borrowers.